 13. How the children are kept engaged and interested throughout the day – is there a good balance between structured and free play?

 14. Do the children have access to classes from visiting teachers?
-E.g. ballet, football, swimming and music.
+E.g. ballet, football, swimming and music. nb - this is likely to be subject to change during the Covid19 pandemic.

 15. Do they children have regular access to books?
 There should be a mixture of books which are accessible for independent use and story time books which are read by the staff.